gbibbo/ai4s-embedded/README.md

 This software is based on the AI4S demo created as part of the AI4S project at the University of Surrey.
 If you use our work, please consider citing us:

-[1] Gabriel Bibbo, Arshdeep Singh, Mark D. Plumbley.
+[1] Gabriel Bibbó, Arshdeep Singh, Mark D. Plumbley.
 "Audio Tagging on an Embedded Hardware Platform" arXiv preprint arXiv:2306.09106 (2023).

 Paper: https://arxiv.org/abs/2306.09106